 In the last ten days, I’ve read several of the books from two festivals just past.
 Two fiction, three non-fiction.
 Two for the little people in my life and three for the grown-ups.
 It was a nice cross-section but the quality made me very unhappy.
 Instead of writer’s block, these five works may have given me reader’s block.

 I am not a snob.
 I make my share of mistakes.
 Besides, I love indie authors and, quite obviously, am invested in their success.
-But this is the sort of thing that makes the rest of the indie author community look bad.
+But this is the sort of thing that makes the rest of the #WritingCommunity look bad.
 I could not finish the novel written entirely in the passive voice but got all the way through the two skinny non-fiction efforts that were half story and half filler.
-The major first-page typo in one of the next selections was almost enough to make me put it down.
+The major first-page typo in the next selection was almost enough to make me put it down.
 I’m glad I didn’t: while it’s got some spots that could benefit from an experienced editor, it’s a hella good story.
 And the last juvenile fiction is of a quality that could compete on any best seller list.

 So, then, why so grumpy?